Bally's Chicago: Permanent casino

-When the Bally's Corporation sought their bid, they proposed a $1.6 billion casino and resort, where the current Chicago Tribune Publishing Center is located.
-Bally's has the option to buy the 30-acre site.
-Bally Corporation and Community Investment Programs are record owners of the resort, and architects, Solomon Cordwell Buenz, will oversee the construction with several additional firms.
+When the Bally's Corporation sought their bid, they proposed a $1.6 billion casino and resort, where the Chicago Tribune Freedom Center was located.
+Bally's had the option to buy the 30-acre site.
+Bally Corporation and Community Investment Programs are record owners of the resort, and architects, Solomon Cordwell Buenz, oversee the construction with several additional firms.
 Gensler architects will design the casino resort facilities and Solomon Cordwell will design the hotel.

-The first phase of the process would cost $1 billion, which would include 2,700 slot machines, 95 table games, a suite-only hotel, with 100 suites.
-There would also be an outdoor music venue with space for 1,000 people.
-After having a 20% return on investment from phase 1, Bally's would have a $600 million expansion.
-There would be a total of 4,000 gaming seats with the expansion, a new 400 room hotel, a 3000 seat indoor venue, and a 20,000 sq ft exhibition space.
+The first phase was estimated to cost $1 billion and included 2,700 slot machines, 95 table games, and a hotel with 100 suites.
+If Bally's received a 20% return on investment, the casino would be expanded for $600 million.
+4,000 gaming seats, a new 400 room hotel, a 3000-seat indoor venue, and a 20,000 sq ft exhibition space would be added.

 Location

 A casino location was proposed on the south street of McCormick Place near Lake Shore Drive.
 This proposal was rejected by the Chicago City Council in March 2022.
 The James R. Thompson Center was also discussed as a possible casino venue.

 In May 2022, the location of the casino and resort was announced and would be located in the River West neighborhood.
-The temporary location opened on September 9, 2023, with the permanent location opening in 2026.
+The temporary location opened on September 9, 2023, with the permanent location opening in 2027.